-Join Richard Harrington for an in-depth discussion in this video Shooting in continuous low- and high-speed modes, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Shooting in continuous low- and high-speed modes, part of Learning the Nikon D600 and D610.

 - Out of the box, your camera shoots a single photo with each push of the shutter release button.
 However, there are some situations where it could be useful to shoot several photos in rapid-fire succession, for example, to catch the action of an athlete or perhaps the perfect expression of a laughing child.
 Remember, card space is pretty cheap.
 So cover your bases and get a few extra shots in by using what's often called burst mode, or continuous shooting mode.
 In continuous mode, your camera captures a continuous stream of shots.